yerobalg/capstone-example/README.md

 # capstone-example
-Backend App Example for Bangkit Capstone Project
+Backend App Example for Bangkit Capstone Project Reference

 How to use
 1. Clone this repository